-In 2014 more than 4,000,000 people visited Yosemite Park because of the spectacular scenery, the diverse wildlife, and the many impressive waterfalls and rivers.
-But despite the obvious beauty of this world-renowned destination, Yosemite faces many threats and challenges.
+In 2016 more than 5 million people visited Yosemite Park because of the spectacular scenery, the diverse wildlife, and the many impressive waterfalls and rivers.
+But despite the unique and irreplaceable beauty of this world-renowned destination, Yosemite still faces many environmental threats.

 Protection of wildlife

-CSERC has provided hundreds of hours of staff time and expensive research equipment to cooperate with Yosemite Park biologists in research studies looking for rare wildlife species in Yosemite.
-CSERC’s wildlife photo-stations outside the Park also show where elusive wildlife still lingers in less protected habitat.
+CSERC has provided hundreds of hours of staff time and the use of expensive research equipment, collaborating with Yosemite Park biologists to survey for rare wildlife species within the Park.
+CSERC’s wildlife photo-stations outside the Park provide additional knowledge about elusive wildlife, lingering in less protected habitat.

-CSERC staff is often the only informed voice for the environment at public meetings held by Yosemite Park officials to get comments on proposed projects and policies.
-By doing their homework, CSERC representatives help to influence Park decisions.
+CSERC staff tries to advocate for the most thoroughly-researched environmental position at public meetings, which are held by Yosemite Park officials to collect comments on proposed projects and policies.
+By staying well-informed and performing our own research, representatives from CSERC help to influence Park decisions.

 Watchdog monitoring in Yosemite park

-Watchdog monitoring is essential for all of our public lands, and Yosemite is no exception.
-CSERC visits Park destinations during both the quiet season and the busy summer period in order to identify areas with congestion, disturbance of wildlife, or other threats to nature in the Park.
+Watchdog monitoring is essential to protect all of our public lands, and Yosemite is no exception.
+CSERC visits Park destinations during both the quiet season and the busy summer period in order to identify areas with congestion, disturbance of wildlife, and other threats to nature in the Park.

-In the past planning processes for the Merced River and Tuolumne River, Park officials faced the challenge of managing “use” in Yosemite so that tourism and commercialism do not cause significant harm to outstanding values.
-Despite strong criticisms from CSERC and other groups, the Park elected to mostly continue the status quo for management in these Wild and Scenic river corridors without putting forward changes that would better protect resources, relieve crowding and improve visitor experiences in the Park.
+In past planning processes for the Merced River and Tuolumne River, Park officials faced the challenge of managing use in Yosemite so that tourism and commercialism would not cause significant harm to the outstanding natural setting.
+Despite strong criticism from CSERC and other groups, the Park elected to continue the management status quo in these Wild and Scenic river corridors, instead of putting forward changes that would better protect resources, relieve crowding and improve visitor experiences in the Park.

 Click for more information about Yosemite's plans for the Tuolumne and Merced River corridors.

-If you want to help us protect the Yosemite Park then visit our How to Help page.
+If you want to help us protect the Yosemite Park, visit our How to Help page.